U.S. to pull last troops from north Syria as Turkey presses offensive against Kurds

 An SDF official said clashes were going on along the road.

 New reports of civilian casualties also surfaced.
-A Turkish air strike in Ras al Ain killed nine people including five civilians on Sunday, the Syrian Observatory for Human Rights monitoring group said.
+A Turkish air strike in Ras al Ain killed 14 people including 10 civilians on Sunday, the Syrian Observatory for Human Rights monitoring group said.
 The SDF said a “civilian convoy” had been targeted.

 Turkey’s offensive aims to neutralize the Kurdish YPG militia, the main component of the SDF and seen by Ankara as a terrorist group aligned with Kurdish insurgents in Turkey.
 But the SDF has also been Washington’s key ally in fighting that has dismantled Islamic State’s jihadist “caliphate” in Syria.